tauthethirtythird/io_qp2_rule_kor/readme.md

 | 11 minutes | garbage becomes noticeably messier | THE REVOLUTION HAS BEGUN… garbage received becomes much messier |
 | 12 minutes | +12 permanent garbage | THE END OF AN ERA. +12 PERMANENT LINES |

-After staying in the same floor for over 60 seconds, with every second you increase 0.5% probability of being attacked (for example 200 seconds after the effect starts all incoming attacks are doubled)
+After staying in the same floor for over 60 seconds, every second you permanently gain 0.5% multiplier of being attacked (for example 200 seconds after the effect starts all incoming attacks are doubled)

-`Targeting grace` storage is no longer the fixed 3, but rather changes based on hte floor, being 1 for the first floor, and decreasing by 0.1 for every next floor
+`Targeting grace` storage is no longer the fixed 3, but rather changes based on the floor, being 1 for the first floor, and decreasing by 0.1 for every next floor

 Base KO bonus altitude decreases from 15m to 8m

 ### No Hold+ (Asceticism)

+> A detachment from even that which is moderate.

 On top the original basis of no hold,
 1 piece preview